isomerpages/moe-temaseksec/latest-announcements/announcements/_posts/2025-03-23-post-TAG: INTAGRATION! Thank You Concert for President's Challenge.md

 <img style="width: 70%;" height="auto" width="100%" alt="" src="/images/Poster__Square_.png">
 </div>
 <p>It is Temasek's 45th Anniversary!
 And in true Temasek tradition, we care
-and will raising funds for President's Challenge (PC), our partner in supporting the community since 2006!
+and will be raising funds for President's Challenge (PC), our partner in supporting the community since 2006!
 The school and President's Challenge have raised more than $500 thousand to support various charities supported by PC over the years and hope that you will make a difference too!
 Find out more about PC <a href="https://www.presidentschallenge.gov.sg/" rel="noopener nofollow" target="_blank">here.</a>
 </p>
 <p></p>
 <p>The first donation drive is from now till 30th April!